rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

 - [ ] Initialization with correct parameters
     - [ ] Can't set input 4 or higher
     - [ ] Can set input 0
+    - [ ] Can set input 3
     - [ ] Can't get input 4 or higher
     - [ ] Can get input 0
+    - [ ] Can get input 3
     - [ ] Can get a set input
     - [ ] Can't set input 4 edge or higher
+    - [ ] Can't set "none" as input edge
     - [ ] Can set input 0 edge
-    - [ ] Can't set "none" as edge
+    - [ ] Can set input 3 edge
     - [ ] Can't get input 4 edge or higher
     - [ ] Can get input 0 edge
+    - [ ] Can get input 3 edge
     - [ ] Can get a set input edge
     - [ ] Can't set inverted result logic
     - [ ] Can't get inverted result logic
     - [ ] Can't initialize without inputs
+    - [ ] Can't initialize without input edges
+    - [ ] Can't initialize without input 0 edge
+    - [ ] Can't initialize without input 1 edge
+    - [ ] Can't initialize with input 0 without it's edge
+    - [ ] Can't initialize with input 1 without it's edge
-    - [ ] Can't initialize with only one input
+    - [ ] Can't initialize with input 2 without it's edge, if present
-    - [ ] Can't initialize without input edges configured
+    - [ ] Can't initialize with input 3 without it's edge, if present
+    - [ ] Can initialize with input 0 and without 1
+    - [ ] Can initialize with input 1 and without 0
-    - [ ] Can initialize with four inputs and edges configured
+    - [ ] Can initialize without inputs 2 and 3
     - [ ] Can't run when not initialized
     - [ ] Can run when initialized
 - [ ] Function logic